AHLA's Speaking of Health Law

 AHLA Podcasts

 Caroline Reignley, Partner, McDermott Will & Emery LLP, and Travis Lloyd, Member, Bass Berry & Sims PLC, discuss site-neutral payment policy, an issue that is top of mind for many hospitals and health systems given the shifting legal landscape and congressional interest.
 They cover the history of site-neutral payments; issues related to relocation, expansion of services, claims edits, freestanding emergency departments, and clinic visits; and recent legislative proposals.
-Travis and Caroline spoke about this topic at AHLA’s 2024 Health Care Transactions in Nashville, TN.
+Travis and Caroline spoke about this topic at AHLA’s 2024 Health Care Transactions conference in Nashville, TN.

 Speaker 1: